pynovel-creator/pynovel-4/README.md

 At least, I fixed a problem in the old version, I acidentally found out while checking my PC.
 That's clicking error.
 Sorry, everyone.

+# Bug report
+If you found any bug in it, post to https://github.com/pynovel- creator/pynovel-4/issues.
+I will fix it soon.